bobk48/linuxthetextbook/README.md

 Have fun, and keep playing!

+Advisory 5- We have added an example to the advisories folder of how to share a ZFS zpool on a server with a client on the same network, using the Network File System(NFS).
+This example bridges the gap between our presentation of ZFS, and a typical modern topic in Linux, NFS.

 Advisory 4- We have added generic instructions for how to fork and sync the contents of a GitHub repo, and placed these instructions in the advisories folder, in a file named forking.docx.
 You can experiment with these generic instructions, and then, as an alternative to "pulling" everything from this GitHub site for the book, as specified in the Preface, you can adapt the generic instructions to fork and keep your local copy of the book's Github repo up to date via syncing.

 Advisory 3- For your convenience, we have added the In-Chapter Exercise Solutions for Chapters 2,3,17,18,W19,W22,W23,W24,W25,W26,W27,W28, and W29 in the folder ICE.